 The aim of the course is to enable you to communicate effectively in French in a variety of situations.
-You can understand what you hear and read and create language yourself through speaking and writing.
+You can understand what you hear and read, and create language yourself through speaking and writing.

-French is the fifth most spoken language in the world and the fourth most used language on the internet.
+French is the fifth most spoken language in the world.
 It is spoken by 77 million people as a first language and 280 million people including second-language speakers globally, especially in Europe, Africa and the Americas.
 It is the official language of 39 countries and territories.
 France has a rich cultural and political history that is hugely influential the world over.
 France is a travel and tourist hot spot - the most visited country in the world.
 French-speaking Africa is one of the fastest-growing regions in the world, making French an ever-more relevant language in the global economy.
 All this makes French the second most sought after language by UK employers.